SKorea approaches WTO over China economic retaliation

-SEOUL: South Korea has approached the World Trade Organization (WTO) in connection with measures imposed by China over the deployment of a US missile defense system, Seoul’s trade ministry said Monday.
+SEOUL: South Korea has approached the World Trade Organisation (WTO) in connection with measures imposed by China over the deployment of a US missile defence system, Seoul’s trade ministry said Monday.

 Beijing has forced dozens of South Korean retail stores in the country to shut their doors and banned Chinese tour groups from visiting the South.